PhilLockett/Tartan/README.md

   * Multi stage initialization minimizes the need for null checks.
   * Data persistence is provided by the Serializable DataStore object.
   * The GUI is implemented in FXML using SceneBuilder.
+  * Uses a custom controller, "ColourSelect", to select desired colours.